Marcrus813/HH-NFT-Marketplace/Note.md

         - Edit Configuration -> Edit configuration template
             - Extra Mocha options: `--require hardhat/register --timeout 120000`
             - Before launch: Add `npm run h-compile`
+- [x] Listing
+    - [x] Having a major problem with listing, preferred payment is not correctly recorded(except zeroAddress for ETH, I have only used this for listing tests, that's why I never found out).
+        - The addresses in js scripts are correct, so are the tokenIds, contract log shows that it is being listed with zero address regard less of the choice of the address.
+            - Forgot to add `_;` in `paymentSupported` modifier.
+            - **What to take away?**
+                - The problem was not exposed when testing `listNft`, I thought I have tested `paymentSupported` modifier, but I did not test all the branches in it and failed to see the problem

 ## Testing